Back to blog

 • Encourage households to consume their own solar energy

-Solar adoption across Cyprus has already reached impressive levels.
-Over 88,000 households and small businesses now have photovoltaic systems installed nationwide.
+Solar adoption across Cyprus reached impressive levels before the rules changed.
+More than 88,000 households and small businesses have photovoltaic systems installed nationwide, and over 81,000 of them were connected under net metering.

 Want a quote tailored to your roof and your bill?